 More information on shipwrecks

-- Historic shipwrecks - Australian Government Department of Sustainability, Environment, Water, Population and Communities
+- Australian Government Department of the Environment, Historic shipwrecks

 - Australia on the Map - The history of maps of Australia

 - Victorian shipwreck dive sites (archived aite)

 - Northern Territory, Department of Lands, Planning and the Environment, Maritime heritage